aardappel/lobster/lobster/docs/source/implementation.md

 lobster.[js\|html\|data] in the same directory (the latter containing whatever you placed in `assets`).

-You can now run it with `emrun --browser firefox lobster.html` or similar.
+You can now run it with `emrun --browser firefox lobster.html --verbose` or similar.
 Note that just loading up the html in your browser directly may not work because of security restrictions.
 Alternatively place the files on a webserver, and load from there.

 Distributing Lobster programs.
 ------------------------------